How to Replace Climate Control Light Bulb: VW MKIV

 - Sylvania 2721 Replacement Light Bulb

-Aquarium hose, fuel line hose or vacuum hose will definitely make this job easier.
-Clear aquarium hose with 1/4th inch inner diameter can be bought at any hardware store for around 25 cents per foot.
-The fuel line hose can be bought at the auto store when you buy the replacement bulb and more than likely they will just cut off a few inches for free at either place.
+Having an aquarium hose, fuel line hose, or vacuum hose will definitely make this job easier.
+Clear aquarium hose with a 1/4-inch inner diameter can be bought at any hardware store for around 25 cents per foot.
+The fuel line hose can be bought at the auto store when you buy the replacement bulb, and more than likely they will just cut off a few inches for free at either place.

 The local auto store will sell two bulb packs for under four dollars (I bought mine at Checker Auto Parts for $3.49).
 Sylvania 2721 bulbs are the correct replacement part, but I've heard that Sylvania #74's work as well.
 Cheaper bulbs can be found on the internet but make sure you buy a couple in case you break one.